How Long Do Tortillas Last? (3 Useful Tips to Store!)

 - Put every packed tortilla into an airtight container and store it in the freezer.

-Do Tortillas Expire?
+Do Tortillas Go Bad?

 Yes, tortillas come with a specific shelf life.
 Store-bought tortillas tend to last longer in comparison to homemade ones.
-So, if you have any type of tortilas lying around in your house, know for a fact that they come with an expiration date.
-The majority of them last for around a week on the kitchen counter, following which you’ll have to freeze them.
-It is important to know how long do corn tortillas and flour tortillas last so you can ensure you and your family do not accidentally get sick from eating tortillas that have started to go bad.
+So, if you have any type of tortillas lying around in your house, know that they come with an expiration date.

 How Do You Keep Tortillas Fresh?